 The flag had been hung some 30 stories above the Tel Aviv suburb’s Diamond Exchange alongside an Israeli flag, with a banner reading “We were meant to live together” in Hebrew and Arabic.
-The campaign was organized by Mehazkim, a left-wing group focused on getting progressive messages into the public sphere.
+They were hung by Mehazkim, a left-wing group focused on getting progressive messages into the public sphere, in protest of a proposed bill in the Knesset banning the public hoisting of Palestinian flags.